Five Ways Studying the Arts Can Boost Your Career

 4. The Arts Build Focus and Discipline

 Creative work takes practice.
-Whether students are building a set, shaping clay, rehearsing music, editing a design or preparing a portfolio, the arts require patience, focus and follow-through.
+Students may build a set, shape clay, rehearse music, edit a design or prepare a portfolio.
+Each task takes patience, focus and follow-through.

 “The benefits of studying art extend far beyond the creation of beautiful objects,” said Norleen Nosri, assistant professor of ceramics and fine arts program coordinator at STLCC-Forest Park.
 “In a ceramics class, for instance, students develop not only technical expertise in crafting and manipulating materials, but also crucial soft skills.”